Mathematical specification of hitomezashi designs: Introduction

-In this article, as in our previous work (Hayes \& Seaton, 2020; Seaton 2021) we confine our attention to hitomezashi worked in thread of one colour with horizontal and vertical lines of running stitch aligned to a square grid, such as that in Figure \ref{part}.
-With only a few exceptions, we consider designs that are fully-packed, that is, every vertex has degree two.
-We do not consider designs such as those of Figure \ref{ribbons} where there are diagonal lines or crossing stitches, or the \textit{kuguri-zashi} form of hitomezashi in which threaded decoration is added.
+In this article, as in our previous work (Hayes \& Seaton, 2020; Seaton, 2021) we confine our attention to hitomezashi worked in thread of one colour with horizontal and vertical lines of running stitch aligned to a square grid, such as that in Figure \ref{part}.
+With only a few exceptions, we consider designs that are fully packed.
+We do not consider designs such as those of Figure \ref{ribbons} where there are diagonal lines or crossing stitches, or the {kugurizashi} form of hitomezashi in which threaded decoration is added.
 However, it is tiresome to repeat the restriction over and over again, so we state it here only.
-We do want to acknowledge that the designs we (and other mathematicians) consider comprise a subset of all the needlework patterns termed hitomezashi.
+We do want to acknowledge that the designs we consider comprise a subset of all the needlework patterns termed hitomezashi.

 In the next section of the paper, we explain how hitomezashi patterns can be encoded using two symbols, and how duality is manifested when they are stitched (not drawn).
-Traditional hitomezashi stitch patterns are then discussed: their evocative names are explained, an encoding is given for each, and their duality properties are explored.
+We then discuss traditional hitomezashi stitch patterns explaining their evocative names, giving an encoding for each, and exploring their duality properties.
 In the third section of the paper we demonstrate that closed loops occurring in traditional patterns correspond to members of a family of polyominoes known as Fibonacci snowflakes.
-Equipped with our understanding of duality and the encoding, we are able to move on to propose new designs for hitomezashi (new in the sense that they do not appear in stitch dictionaries of traditional designs).
+Equipped with this understanding of duality and the encoding, we propose new designs for hitomezashi (new in the sense that they do not appear in stitch dictionaries of traditional designs).
 We conjecture the relationship that these designs, which we term Pell persimmon polyomino patterns, or Pell persimmons for short, have to the Fibonacci snowflakes.
-In Section 4, we draw on the many pictures of stitch patterns shown in this paper to suggest ways that readers could make their own hitomezashi-decorated items.
-A brief Conclusion finishes the paper.
+We conclude by suggesting future work for ourselves and for our readers.